hyperledger-labs/pdo-contracts/docker/README.md

 could be copied to any host (even without PDO otherwise installed) to build, configure, and execute PDO contracts code.
 Also note that the makefile assumes you have already built all containers from the `private-data-objects` repository.
-If not, just run `make repository;
-make -C repository/private-data-objects/docker`.

 For clarity the scripts in the directory are intended to serve two purposes.
 The first is to provide the basic instructions for building images for running the various contract families in the PDO contracts repository.
 The images may be used for a variety of uses including demonstration, testing and interacting with PDO contracts.

 The second purpose is to provide a means for clean, reproducible testing of the contracts and the Jupyter notebooks.
 Fully automated